 Thousands wait for hospital beds in S.Korea as coronavirus cases surge

-South Korea reported 516 new coronavirus cases on Wednesday as thousands of sick people waited for hospital beds in Daegu, the city at the center of the worst outbreak outside mainland China.
-The new cases bring South Korea's total to 5,328, with at least 32 deaths, the Korea Centers for Disease Control and Prevention (KCDC) said.
+South Korea reported hundreds of new coronavirus cases on Wednesday as many sick people waited for hospital beds in Daegu, the city at the centre of the worst outbreak outside China.
+The new cases bring South Korea's total to 5,621, with at least 32 deaths, the Korea Centers for Disease Control and Prevention (KCDC) said.

-"We need special measures in times of emergency," South Korean Prime Minister Chung Sye-Kyun told a cabinet meeting, referring to extra medical resources sent to hotspots like Daegu and economic measures including a $9.8 billion stimulus.
-"In order to overcome COVID-19 as quickly as possible and minimize the impact on the economy, it is necessary to proactively inject all available resources."
+"We need special measures in times of emergency," South Korean Prime Minister Chung Sye-kyun told a cabinet meeting, referring to extra medical resources for hotspots and economic measures including a $9.8 billion stimulus.
+"In order to overcome COVID-19 as quickly as possible and minimise the impact on the economy, it is necessary to proactively inject all available resources."

-COVID-19 is the illness caused by the new coronavirus which emerged from central China late last year and has spread around the world.
-Hospitals in South Korea's hardest-hit areas were scrambling to accommodate the surge in new patients.
+COVID-19 is the illness caused by the new coronavirus which emerged from China late last year to spread around the world.
+Hospitals in South Korea's hardest hit areas were scrambling to accommodate the surge in new patients.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)